open-ephys/ONI/source/api/liboni/onidriver.rst

     Performs a read operation over the specified input stream.

-    :param driver_ctx: Context handling the device driver translator state
+    :param driver_ctx: Context handling the device driver translator state.

-    :param stream: The input stream to perform the read operation on
+    :param stream: The input stream to perform the read operation on.

     :param data: Pointer to the data buffer.
-It must be big enough to fit the requested amount of data
+It must be big enough to fit the requested amount of data.

     :param size: Size, in bytes, of the data to read.
 Must read this amount from the device.